 Amelia Boissoneau, a 17-year-old First Nation model, has been interested in modelling since she was a child.
-In 2016, Global Indigenous Runway was in Saskatoon to seek out young people interested in modelling and Boissoneau was fortunate enough to land a spot with them for their runway show in September.
+In 2016, Global Indigenous Runway was in Saskatoon to seek young people interested in modelling and Boissoneau was fortunate enough to land a spot with them for their runway show in September.

 Since her first show with Global Indigenous Runway, Boissoneau has participated in a show in New York and just completed her third show in March.

-Last year, she was shy and didn’t have high self-esteem, so applying for something like this seemed like a crazy idea for her.
+She explained that last year, she was shy and didn’t have high self-esteem, so applying for something like this seemed like a crazy idea for her.
 “I’ve completely fallen in love with [modelling] and it’s just been a crazy journey for me so far,” Boissoneau said.

-Brandy Sangwais is a stylist from Calgary who worked with Rabbitskin and Dream P,K in the past.
+Brandy Sangwais is a stylist from Calgary who worked with Rabbitskin and Dream P,K Modeling in the past.
 She says there are a lot of sport programs that can help youth, but the city is lacking programs that are related to the fashion world.

 “I think it’s really needed in this area.
 It’s new, it’s emerging, it’s kind of like a modern-day self-esteem project,” Sangwais said.